 Marshall was a U.S. Army historian in the Pacific theater during World War II and later became the official U.S. historian of the European theater of operations.
 He had a team of historians working for him, and they based their findings on individual and mass interviews with thousands of soldiers in more than 400 infantry companies immediately after they had been in close combat with German or Japanese troops.
 The results were consistently the same: Only 15 to 20 percent of the American riflemen in combat during World War II would fire at the enemy.
 Those who would not fire did not run or hide—in many cases they were willing to risk greater danger to rescue comrades, get ammunition, or run messages.
 They simply would not fire their weapons at the enemy, even when faced with repeated waves of banzai charges.

 Why did these men fail to fire?
 As a historian, psychologist, and soldier, I examined this question and studied the process of killing in combat.
-I have realized that there was one major factor missing from the common understanding of this process, a factor that answers this question and more: the simple and demonstrable fact that there is, within most men and women, an intense resistance to killing other people.
+I have realized that there was one major factor missing from the common understanding of this process, a factor that answers this question and more: the simple and demonstrable fact that there is, within most people, an intense resistance to killing other people.
 A resistance so strong that, in many circumstances, soldiers on the battlefield will die before they can overcome it.

 Indeed, the study of killing by military scientists, historians, and psychologists gives us good reason to feel optimistic about human nature, for it reveals that almost all of us are overwhelmingly reluctant to kill a member of our own species, under just about any circumstance.
 Yet this understanding has also propelled armies to develop sophisticated methods for overcoming our innate aversion to killing, and, as a result, we have seen a sharp increase in the magnitude and frequency of post-traumatic response among combat veterans.
 Because human beings are astonishingly resilient, most soldiers who return from war will be fine.
 But some will need help coping with memories of violence.
 When those soldiers return from war—especially an unpopular one like Iraq—society faces formidable moral and mental health challenges in caring for and re-integrating its veterans.